trust-mfn-berlin/animals-as-objects/vault/story.from-pests-to-displays.md

 [^1]: See “Logistical Natures”, Filippo Bertoni, Mareike Vennen, Ina Heumann, and Tahani Nadim (eds.), will appear at the end of 2022.

 [^2]: His experiences in transporting living and dead specimens are recorded in his now archived correspondence with the natural history museum in Berlin as well as in a three-volume travelogue.
-See Richard Schomburgk. _Reisen in Britisch-Guiana in den Jahren 1840-1844._ Leipzig: J. J. Weber, 1847-48.
+See Richard Schomburgk. _Reisen in Britisch-Guiana in den Jahren 1840-1844._ Leipzig: J.J.
+Weber, 1847-48.

 [^3]: During this Prussian-British expedition, Richard Schomburgk was commissioned to collect for the Berlin Botanic Gardens and the Royal Museums: “His Majesty the King has, at the direct request of the garden assistant in Sanssouci, Richard Schomburgk, by means of the Most High Order issued to the Minister of Finance and to me on 10 October 1840, granted Schomburgk 600 rt Reichstaler annually for two years as assistance for the journey he has undertaken to the Guiana coast and also 600 rt as travel compensation costs once and for all, in order to collect and send plants, seeds and other suitable objects on his journey, especially for the local botanical garden and also for the institutes of natural history here.”
 In the first year he received 1,200 Reichstaler, in the second year another 600 Reichstaler; see MfN, HBSB, Zool.
 Mus.
 S I, Schomburgk, Ri, Bl.
 44. Direct quotes have been translated into English for clarity’s sake.